 Superannuation, veterans affairs, elder abuse and neglect prevention, assistance with living costs, community services card, disability allowances.

 A Safer Walking Partnership Framework has been developed in response to people with cognitive impairments who go missing while out walking.
 A risk reduction tool has been developed.
-For more information please contact the Safer Walking team on firstname.lastname@example.org.
+For more information go to https://saferwalking.nz/ or contact the Safer Walking team on firstname.lastname@example.org.

 SeniorNet gives older adults an opportunity to get onto the Internet, and learn more about new communication and information technology.